mdminhazulhaq/mdminhazulhaq-YOLO-WDD/README.md

 ```
     mkdir yolov8-gpu
 ```
 13. Then install PyTorch which can run on the GPU.
-We have installed PyTorch 11.8 version.
-Please copy the link below, paste it to the anaconda promt, and press enter.
+We have installed the PyTorch 11.8 version.
+Please copy the link below, paste it to the anaconda prompt, and press enter.
 ```
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```